 Risk Factors of Eating Disorders

-PLUS ways to prevent EDs & strengthen your relationship with food and your body.
+PLUS ways to prevent EDs & strengthen your relationship with food and your body

 As a registered dietitian working in the area of eating disorders (EDs) and mental health, I get asked all the time: How did this happen to my loved one?
 How did I not see this coming?

-Unfortunately, because eating disorders are complex and multifactorial, we cannot predict who will or who will not develop this challenging diagnosis.
+Unfortunately, because eating disorders are complex and multifactorial, we cannot predict who will or will not develop this challenging diagnosis.

 However, there are some risk factors for eating disorders that we should be aware of as these can help prevent the development of an eating disorder or allow us to support our loved one in getting help sooner.
 These risk factors of eating disorders include biological, sociocultural, and psychological aspects.